 If you and your spouse choose to move forward with an uncontested divorce, you will have to come to an agreement about a variety of issues.
-These include how you will share parenting time, custody, and parenting responsibilities (if you have children); the amount/duration of child or spousal support; how to divide debts; and how to divide your property, including your home, retirement accounts, etc.
+These include how you will share parenting time, decision-making responsibility, and parenting responsibilities (if you have children); the amount/duration of child or spousal support; how to divide debts; and how to divide your property, including your home, retirement accounts, etc.

 After you come to an agreement regarding these issues, you do not have to go to court.
 Rather, you will simply file a series of forms outlining the agreements you made during your uncontested divorce regarding your property, debts, and children.
 This settlement will be approved by a judge, which should not be an issue unless the terms are unfair to one party or they were arranged when one spouse was under duress.